 Recall that a person who has a valid state permit but forgets to bring it while carrying a concealed firearm faces a $25 fine.

 Note that there are certain locations that are off-limits to firearms – such as child care facilities – whether or not the person has a CCW permit.
 Many public buildings have metal detectors at the public entrances.
-Also see our article on Nevada open carry laws and Nevada gun laws.
+Also see our articles on open carry laws and gun laws.

 Need an attorney in Nevada?
 Contact us…

 If you or someone you know has been charged with a violation of Nevada’s concealed carry laws, our Las Vegas criminal defense attorneys want to help.
 We will fight to preserve your second amendment rights and to keep you out of jail.

 To schedule your consultation today, complete the form on this page or call us.

 Also see our articles about carrying concealed in casinos and carrying a concealed weapon in Las Vegas – 3 things to know and the penalty for carrying a concealed weapon without a permit.

 Learn about how to get a CCW permit in California.

 - NRS 202.3653.
 See also Sims v.
 State (2020) 474 P.3d 835 (unpublished).